 #3 feature preference: Support for trending and reporting

 To address the challenge of tracing and monitoring transactions through the entire application and infrastructure environment and proactively solve performance issues, AppDynamics recently introduced the APM industry’s first application-centric Unified Monitoring solution, as part of the latest version of its Application Intelligence Platform (v.
 4.1), externally known as “AppDynamics Summer ‘15 Release.”

-AppDynamics Unified Monitoring provides one unified platform, with one intuitive and consistent user interface and one product install; flexible deployment options; role-relevant views to support DevOps collaboration and give teams situational awareness; and comprehensive application and infrastructure support for end-user client applications/browsers, application code, message queues, web services/APIs, databases, servers, containers, and third-party extensions.
+AppDynamics Unified Monitoring provides one unified platform, with one intuitive and consistent user interface and one product install; flexible deployment options;role-relevant views to support DevOps Monitoring & DevOps collaboration that gives teams situational awareness; and comprehensive application and infrastructure support for end-user client applications/browsers, application code, message queues, web services/APIs, databases, servers, containers, and third-party extensions.